-As Brian Horn of Authority Media Group, LLC shared with Referral Rock, “The right influencer can make a world of difference for your business by enhancing your reputation and spreading your brand to their audience…so, a good tactic is to give influencers a reason to share you and your brand.”
+As Brian Horn of Authority Media Group, LLC shared with Referral Rock, “The right influencer can make a world of difference for your business by enhancing your reputation and spreading your brand to their audience… a good tactic is to give influencers a reason to share you and your brand.”

 Compensation gives influencers a compelling reason to share.
 Plus, when you ask influencers to create sponsored posts and videos for your brand, you’ve entered into a business relationship with them.
 These influencers deserve, and expect, fair compensation for their services, and they should.

 But this compensation won’t always be in the form of cash.
 You have many influencer marketing gifting options, including more personal gifts, to choose from.
 And you can always offer a combination of different gifts as one compensation package.

 But how do you go about choosing the right gifts for the right influencers?
 What gift choices do you have?
 And what are some ways to manage gifting?
 Let’s find out.